~ OR ~

 Once preferences are allocated, let’s say we end up with 53 Labor and 47 Coalition.
 Labor wins.
 Let’s call this Election 1.

 Let’s say 9 of these voters who voted for Labor decide to change their vote at the next election: 3 switch to the Liberal Party, 5 to the Palmer United Party, and one to the Greens.
-One of the independent voters decides to just decides to write “screw you” on the ballot paper this time, adding to those who make a mistake, intentionally stuff it up, leave it blank, etc.
+One of the independent voters decides to just decides to write “screw you” on the ballot paper this time, adding to those who make a mistake, intentionally mess it up, or just leave it blank.

 |Independent or other party||2|

 Once preferences are allocated, you have 53 Coalition vs 47 Labor.
 Let’s call this Election 2.

 So with only 9 voters (or 9%) changing their vote, and ONLY 3 of those voting Liberal, you have a change of government.

 It’s when we look at those 3 who changed their vote from Labor to Liberal that it becomes interesting, and slightly depressing.
 Australia is a first world country.
 Life is very good compared to most of the rest of the world.
 Low crime rates, good healthcare, high employment, generally a good outlook on life.
 We can always debate the fine detail, but things are generally pretty good for the vast majority of the population.
 There are quite a lot of Australians who don’t care about politics in the slightest, because they don’t see that it has any effect on their own lives.
 And for the most part, they’re right – if they are middle class, have a reasonably well paying job, and are relatively healthy.